simon-anders/htseq/doc/tour.rst

    <GenomicFeature: CDS 'R0030W' at 2-micron: 3270 -> 3813 (strand '+')>

 The ``feature`` variable is filled with objects of class :class:`GenomicFeature`.
+If you compare the coordinated with the original file, you will notice that the GFF_Reader has subtracted one from all starts.
+This is because all file parsers in HTSeq adjust coordinates as necessary to fit the Python convention, which is that indexing starts with zero and the end is not included.
+Hence, you can immediately compare coordinates from different data formats without having to worry about subtleties like the fact that GFF is one-based and SAM is zero-based.

-As with all Python objects, the **dir** function shows us its slots and functions:
+As with all Python objects, the **dir** function shows us the slots and functions of our loop variable **feature** and so allow us to inspect what data it provides:

 .. doctest::